lucasvolkmer/d2l-en-branch/chapter_recurrent-modern/seq2seq.md

-#  Sequence to Sequence Learning
+#  Aprendizado Sequeênce toia a Sequeênce Learningia
 :label:`sec_seq2seq`

-As we have seen in :numref:`sec_machine_translation`, in machine translation both the input and output are a variable-length sequence.
+As we have seen in :Como vimos em: numref: `sec_machine_translation`, in machine translation both the input and output are a variable-length sequence.
+To address this type ofna tradução automática tanto a entrada quanto a saída são uma sequência de comprimento variável.
-To address this type of problem, we have designed a general encoder-decoder architecture in :numref:`sec_encoder-decoder`.
+Para resolver este tipo de problema, we have designed nós projetamos uma arquitetura general encoder-decoder architecturede codificador-decodificador in :numref:`sec_encoder-decoder`.
 In this section,
-we will
+we willNesta secção,
+nós vamos
-use two RNNs to design
+use twodois RNNs to design
-the encoder and the decoder of this architecture and apply it to *sequence to sequence* learning for machine translation :cite:`Sutskever.Vinyals.Le.2014,Cho.Van-Merrienboer.Gulcehre.ea.2014`.
+the encoder and the decoder of thispara projetar o codificador e o decodificador de esta archquitecture anda e apply it toicá-lo a * sequeênce toia a sequeênce* learning for machine translationia * de aprendizagem para tradução automática :cite:`Sutskever.Vinyals.Le.2014, Cho.Van-Merrienboer.Gulcehre.ea.2014`.

 Following the design principle of the encoder-decoder architecture,